sozialhelden/accessibility-cloud/docs/importing-data.md

 #### Parameters

 - `path`: Path of the resulting objects given in [JSONPath format](http://goessner.net/articles/JsonPath/), for instance `features.*.properties`.
 To parse the JSON, we use the [JSONStream library](https://github.com/dominictarr/JSONStream#jsonstreamparsepath).
+- `lengthPath`: Path to a `Number` value that determines the expected number of stream objects for showing progress in accessibility.cloud’s IDE.

 ### `Skip`